the-technat/banana/docs/03_core_addons.md

 # 03 - Core Addons

 Without any tools, the cluster is not fully functional.
-Two of the most critical addons we need are [Cilium](https://cilium.io) and [Argo CD](https://argoproj.io).
+Two of the most critical addons we need are [Cilium](https://cilium.io), [Argo CD](https://argoproj.io) and the [Hcloud-CCM](https://github.com/hetznercloud/hcloud-cloud-controller-manager).
 They are installed manually in a first run, but later on managed by Argo CD using GitOps.

 Note: Core Addons are also addons that are assigned to the `system-cluster-critical` priorityClass and get the sync-wave `-5` in argocd.

 This means that the default values shown here differ from what is actually set in the repo's configs.

+Please note also, that secrets in this stage of the installation are all created manually if necessary and later-on injected using proper methods.

 ## CNI - Cilium